By Monika Metodieva

 They are asking for published lists of courses that can’t be done entirely online, as well as clear outlines for what can be done in person and what benefits we would get from this.

-“This is so that we can make properly informed decisions in regards to our housing, finance, and just generally plan our lives” adds Burns.
+“This is so that we can make properly informed decisions in regards to our housing, finance, and just generally plan our lives” added Burns.

 Many students raised their concerns about tuition fees.
 However, the University did not agree to reduce them.
 The Union established a COVID-19 Scholarship and increased funds are being input in the COVID-19 hardship fund.